kananbashir/Cash-Control/README.md

 # Cash Control
 A budget tracker app

-> Note: This project is in production (I will try to add genuine description to the commits)

 > Note: Unfortunately, there is no free currency converter API, so I decided to not implement automatic currency conversion.
 There will be only one currency.